viv92/rich-rl/README.md

 # rich-rl
-Implementation of some RL algorithms from the Rich Sutton book
+Implementation of some RL algorithms (some fundamental algorithms from Rich Sutton book + some algorithms from reseach literature)